eclipse-archived/ceylon-lang.org/documentation/1.3/reference/repository/maven.md

 # #{page.title_md}

-Ceylon's module system integrates with Maven repositores, and can obtain dependencies (Java `jar` archives) from a Maven repository via Aether.
+Ceylon's module system integrates with Maven repositories, and can obtain dependencies (Java `jar` archives) from a Maven repository via Aether.

-## Maven repositories
+## Importing Maven modules

 Maven modules are seamlessly supported in the Ceylon module descriptor,
 but: